ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Candidate Protocol Stack: One Protocol Stack that can be used by an application for a Connection during racing.
 - Client: The peer responsible for initiating a Connection.
 - Clone: A Connection that was created from another Connection, and forms a part of a Connection Group.
-- Connection: Shared state of two or more endpoints that persists across Messages that are transmitted and received between these Endpoints {{?RFC8303}}.
-When this document (and other Transport Services documents) use the capitalized "Connection" term, it refers to a Connection object that is being offered by the Transport Services System, as opposed to more generic uses of the word "connection".
+- Connection: Shared state of two or more Endpoints that persists across Messages that are transmitted and received between these Endpoints {{?RFC8303}}.
+When this document (and other Transport Services documents) use the capitalized "Connection" term, it refers to a Connection object that is being offered by the Transport Services system, as opposed to more generic uses of the word "connection".
 - Connection Context: A set of stored properties across Connections, such as cached protocol state, cached path state, and heuristics, which can include one or more Connection Groups.
 - Connection Group: A set of Connections that share properties and caches.
-- Connection Property: A Transport Property that controls per-Connection behavior of a Transport Services Implementation.
+- Connection Property: A Transport Property that controls per-Connection behavior of a Transport Services implementation.
+- Endpoint: An entity that communicates with one or more other endpoints using a transport protocol.
-- Endpoint: An identifier for one side of a Connection (local or remote), such as a hostname or URL.
+- Endpoint Identifier: An identifier that specifies one side of a Connection (local or remote), such as a hostname or URL.
 - Equivalent Protocol Stacks: Protocol Stacks that can be safely swapped or raced in parallel during establishment of a Connection.
 - Event: A primitive that is invoked by an endpoint {{?RFC8303}}.
 - Framer: A data translation layer that can be added to a Connection to define how application-layer Messages are transmitted over a Protocol Stack.